-With respect to the supplementary information accompanying the financial statements, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
+We were engaged to report on the supplementary information except for pages 27 & 30, which accompany the financial statements but are not RSI.
+With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.

-We were not engaged to report on Regular Service and JARC Nonfinancial Report on pages 27 & 30, which accompany the financial statements but are not RSI.
-We did not audit or perform other procedures on this other information and we do not express an opinion or provide any assurance on it.
+We were not engaged to report on the supplemental information on pages 27 & 30, which accompany the financial statements but are not RSI.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.